redhat-cop/infra.aap_configuration/roles/dispatch/README.md

 Each item within the variable has three elements:

-- `role` which is the name of the role within infra.ah_configuration
+- `role` which is the name of the role within ansible.automation_hub
 - `var` which is the variable or variables in that role.
 We use this to prevent the role being called if the variable is not set.
 - `tags` the tags which are applied to the role so it is possible to apply tags to a playbook using the dispatcher with these tags.